1WHAT IS BANKRUPTCY?

-About 5-6 weeks after filing of the petition, you are required to attend a meeting in bankruptcy court with you attorney where the bankruptcy trustee will ask questions to you about information contained in the bankruptcy petition.
+About 5-6 weeks after filing of the petition, you are required to attend a meeting in bankruptcy court with your attorney where the bankruptcy trustee will ask you questions about information contained in the bankruptcy petition.

 It is important to remember that the bankruptcy court values only the equity in an item to determine if it falls within the exemption.
 For example, a car worth $10,000 wholesale with a loan against it in the amount of $9,000 has only $1,000 of equity.

 Some of the more commonly used exemptions are as follows: